Hannah-cc/test/README.md

-This is my first C
+This is my first COMMIT.

 ----
 new commit